 The only winter-exclusive activity in Iceland other than aurora hunting is ice caving.
 While the crystal blue ice caves are on the far side of the country from Reykjavík, it is still more than possible, and highly recommended, to visit them, even if you just have three days.

-Guided packages are the easiest way to organise this.
+Guided packages are the easiest way to organize this.
 This 3-day guided tour to the ice caves also takes you to all the major destinations on the South Coast, around the Golden Circle, and on a glacier hike, and is thus perfect for those eager to pack their holiday with adventure.

 Those on a self-drive can take this 3-day ice cave tour, available between November and March, where you can follow the itinerary above yourself.